Jinmeng-QC/MIAPE-QC/Meeting MIAPE-QC - Metabolomics.md

   - QC Replicates --> _Run a suitable number of QC samples to achieve system stability._
 - Sample Handling & Preparation
   - Number of Sub-aliquots --> _Provide information about what users have done to avoid unnecessary freeze/thaw cycles._
-  - Storage of Sub-aliquots --> _Provede information about what users have done to avoid the freezer malfunction takes place._
+  - Storage of Sub-aliquots --> _Provide information about what users have done to avoid the freezer malfunction takes place._
 - Analytical Sequence Preparation
   - Order of the Samples --> _Make sure the the order of the samples is randomized.
 This is to avoid introducing bias due to changes between run "batch" effects._
   - Order of QC Samples --> _Make sure the order of QC samples is not randomized.
 It should be inserted regularly in the run sequence._
   - Number of QC Samples
   - Solution Injections --> _Standard solution injections should be avoided within the batch of test samples, as the system can be disequilibrated by the injection of non-matrix solutions._
   - Blank Sample Injections --> _Blank sample injections should be avoided._
-  - Way to imporve quantification aspects
+  - Way to improve quantification aspects

 - _**For Untargeted Metabolomics **_
   - In untargeted metabolomic studies, data analysis strategies require some steps involving raw data acquisition, normalization, scaling and feature and peak detection in order to finally reach biomarker detection and identification.